 Drug addiction results in diminished health, job losses and the pain and suffering of loved ones.
 While drugs may offer short-term relief, extended drug use only aggravates already painful problems, since the underlying causes of the pain are never addressed.

-Effective help and resolution from Drug Addiction is available.
-At Awakenings outpatient rehab agoura you can heal from the debilitating symptoms and the patterns you may find repeating in your relationships, emotional experiences and all aspects of your life in the midst of the chaos of drug adiction.
+Effective help and resolution from Drug Addiction is available at our Agoura Hills drug rehab.
+At Awakenings you can heal from the debilitating symptoms and the patterns you may find repeating in your relationships, emotional experiences and all aspects of your life in the midst of the chaos of drug addiction.
 Call Awakenings today and begin your healing with us.
 805-574-0936.

 Opiates are outranked only by alcohol as humanity’s oldest, most widespread, and most persistent drug addiction.
 Although psychiatry, psychology and pharmacological science have been seeking solutions for over a century, more than five million opiate addicts seeking treatment and recovery remain in the United States alone.